Mei Sim Lai OBE DL FCA FCCA

 Alistair Clark is managing director of the Environment and Sustainability Department at the European Bank for Reconstruction and Development (EBRD).
 He is responsible for providing strategic direction to the EBRD with respect to the implementation of the Bank’s environmental mandate and the incorporation of environmental and social aspects in all sector and country policies and strategies.
 Prior to this, he was a Senior Vice President of URS Dames & Moore, a multi-national environmental consultancy responsible for major project development, and has also published extensively in the fields of atmospheric chemistry and environmental impact assessment.
 In addition, Alistair is a member of the UK Export Guarantee Advisory Council, advising on environmental and social issues.
 He also actively contributes to the Multilateral Financial Institutions Working Group on Environmental and Social Standards and represents the Bank at many international agency meetings.

-Richard Creasey is managing director of BFC Media Ltd, which owns the large screen IMAX theatre in Moscow.
+Richard Creasey is a founder director of Spring Films, an Oscar nominated, Emmy Award winning production company.
 Previously Richard was Central’s (now ITV) longest serving programme controller.
 For 14 years he ran the Factual Programme Department and was responsible for the company’s features and documentary output.
 During this time Richard co-founded tve and the East West Creative Association, the first creative, multi-media joint venture between the Soviet Union and the UK.
 Richard chaired tve from 2002 – 2015, is now an emeritus chair, and a Life Member of The British Academy of Film and Television Arts (BAFTA).
 He was also a founder and editor-in-chief at The Digital Village Ltd, which was formed by a group of leading thinkers and doers from the online, television and literary worlds, including the late Douglas Adams, author of the Hitchhiker’s Guide to the Galaxy.